-Associate Degree: A public health degree at the associate level requires approximately 60 hours (at least two years) of course work, and is available from a variety of colleges and universities.
+Associate's Degree: A public health degree at the associate's level requires approximately 60 hours (at least two years) of course work and is available from a variety of colleges and universities.
 This degree provides a basic introduction to public health and can qualify you for low-level positions in the field.
-An associate degree is often used to strengthen a student's credentials in their pursuit of a bachelor's degree, which is the minimum requirement for most public health careers.
+An associate's degree is often used to strengthen a student's credentials in their pursuit of a bachelor's degree, which is the minimum requirement for most public health careers.

 Bachelor's Degree: A bachelor's degree (B.A. or B.S.) in public health is required for most jobs in the sector.
 These programs provide a comprehensive, basic education in epidemiology, statistics, public health principles, preventive medicine, health policy and regulations, health care services, administration, economics, communications, ethics, public health law enforcement, and more.
 Bachelor's programs require four to five years of study.

 Advanced Degrees: For a high-level position in the public health sector, you should pursue an advanced degree, such as a master's or doctorate.
 An advanced degree in public health expands upon the topics of epidemiology, public health principles, preventative medicine, and health services, as well as planning, policy analysis, and health program administration.
 One may also specialize the degree by focusing on a specific area of study, such as epidemiology.
-With an M.P.H. degree, (Master of Public Health), doctorate, or other advanced degree, graduates enjoy careers such as directors of public health, research leaders, senior advisors, and policy directors.
+With an Master of Public Health (M.P.H.) degree, doctorate, or other advanced degree, graduates enjoy careers such as directors of public health, research leaders, senior advisors, and policy directors.

 The public health field has grown exponentially over the years, and all signs indicate this growth will continue.
-With such a wide variety of job options, nearly anyone can find an enjoyable career once they have earned their public health degree.
+With such a wide variety of job options in public health, it is possible for graduates to pursue diverse career paths.

 The first step is to review your options.
 You can start out by exploring the variety of public health jobs that are available and then find public health programs that will help you secure the job you want.
-Or, start by finding out what programs are available to you; then find out what degree awaits you at the end of the program and what jobs that degree will put within your grasp.
+Or start by finding out what programs are available to you, and then find out what degree awaits you at the end of the program and what jobs that degree will put within your grasp.